zoomzum/SOAK-2017-Temple/README.md

 See SequenceA and SequenceB for examples.
 Have fun!!

 Or you can use led(x) if you want to provide your own instructions.
-See above diagram and add 150 for each sail elemment, from left to right.
+See above diagram and add 150 for each sail element, from left to right.

 Temple Sail Layout:
 <pre>